chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 ![](images/pa18.png)

-Let's go ahead and select the Button component and one will get automagically added to our canvas.
+Back in our Canvas App Design, let's go ahead and select the Button component and one will get automagically added to our canvas.
 Under the f(x) we can add an Excel like formula to push/pull data from our Connector.
 Lets go ahead and add the following:

 ```
 UpdateContext({sessionsResponse:AzurePetStoreFunctions.CurrentSessionTelemetry({minsAgo:"30m"})});